btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 ## Getting started with BTCPay Server and LND
 ### Control your LND using RTL

-The easiest way to use LND implementation with BTCPay is to use the **[Ride The Lightning](https://github.com/ShahanaFarooqui/RTL)** (RTL) service.
-A web user interface for the Lightning Network, RTL allows you to operate your node without leaving BTCPay, from your browser.
+The easiest way to use LND implementation with BTCPay Server is to use the **[Ride The Lightning](https://github.com/ShahanaFarooqui/RTL)** (RTL) service.
+A web user interface for the Lightning Network, RTL allows you to operate your node without leaving BTCPay Server, from your browser.
 \
 To initiate RTL in BTCPay Server, Go to Server Settings > Services > RTL > See information.